open-telemetry/opentelemetry-specification/specification/configuration/file-configuration.md

 TODO: define behavior if some portion of configuration model is not supported

-### ConfigurationProvider
+### ConfigurationInterpreter

-`ConfigurationProvider` is responsible for interpreting [Configuration](#in-memory-configuration-model) and producing configured SDK components.
+`ConfigurationInterpreter` is responsible for interpreting [Configuration](#in-memory-configuration-model) and producing configured SDK components.

-It MUST be possible to [create](#create-configurationprovider) multiple `ConfigurationProvider`s with different configurations.
+It MUST be possible to [create](#create-configurationinterpreter) multiple `ConfigurationInterpreter`s with different configurations.
 It is the caller's responsibility to ensure the resulting [SDK components](#get-tracerprovider-meterprovider-loggerprovider-propagator) are correctly wired into the application and instrumentation.

-#### Create ConfigurationProvider
+#### Create ConfigurationInterpreter

-Create a `ConfigurationProvider` from a configuration model.
+Create a `ConfigurationInterpreter` from a configuration model.

 The API MUST accept the following parameters: